These policies cover basic information about Girl Scouting and being a volunteer, such as training, age levels, and uniforms.

 GSNEO volunteers are permitted to serve on community boards that are in alignment with Girl Scout values (Self-expression, Community, Inclusion, Integrity, and Discovery) through their affiliation with GSNEO.
 These individuals must represent themselves accurately as a volunteer for GSNEO, and may not commit GSNEO resources (e.g., staff/volunteer time, finances, property) without prior approval from the Chief Executive Officer or their designee.

-In order to ensure volunteers are prepared to deliver high-quality programming and leadership, they need to complete training for their role.
+To ensure volunteers are prepared to deliver high-quality programming and leadership, they need to complete training for their role.
 Volunteers are encouraged to continually enhance and develop their skills throughout their leadership volunteer experience.

 All volunteers who work with Girl Scouts or adults and deliver the Girl Scout Leadership Experience (GSLE) are required to complete basic leadership training.
 Additional required training expectations are outlined on each volunteers’ position description and in Safety Activity Checkpoints.

-Volunteer training is offered in a variety of ways to best meet varied and unique learning styles: written resources, face-to-face learning and interactive online learning.
+Volunteer training is offered in a variety of ways to best meet varied and unique learning styles: written resources, face-to-face learning, and interactive online learning.
 Volunteers who are in need of accommodations in order to be successful in the training process are encouraged to reach out to Customer Care to request assistance.
 GSNEO is committed to providing an equitable and successful training experience for all volunteers.

 Training records are kept on file by GSNEO.
 Volunteers should also keep personal records of their training history.